An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Locality Designs in ViT

 Overall, pixel permutation imposes a much more significant impact on Acc@1, compared to changing position embeddings, suggesting that \emph{patchification is much more crucial for the overall design of ViTs}, and underscores the value of our work that removes the patchification altogether.

 \paragraph{Discussion.} As another way to remove locality, pixel permutation is highly destructive.
-On the other hand, \ours shows successful elimination of locality is possible by treating individual pixels as tokens.
-We hypothesize this is because permuting pixels not only damages the locality bias, but also hurts the other inductive bias -- \emph{translation equivariance}.
-In \ours, although locality is removed altogether, the Transformer weights are still shared to preserve translation equivariance; but with shuffling, this inductive bias is also largely removed.
-The difference suggests that translation equivariance remains important and should not be disregarded, especially after locality is already compromised.
+On the other hand, we show successful elimination of locality is possible by treating individual pixels as tokens.
+We hypothesize this is because permuting pixels not only damages the locality bias, but also hurts the other inductive bias -- \emph{location equivariance}.
+Although locality is removed, the Transformer weights are still shared across pixels to preserve location equivariance; but with shuffling, this inductive bias is also largely removed.
+The difference suggests that proper weight-sharing remains important and should not be disregarded, especially after locality is already compromised.